Review of Fabulous – an app to help build healthy rituals

 What is Fabulous?

-Fabulous is an Android app (iPhone app currently in beta) that helps you track habits and create routines.
+Fabulous is an app available for both the Android and the iPhone that helps you track habits and create routines.
 The app is based around the concept of ‘journeys’.
 Each journey allows you to set a routine up in small steps.
 The initial, free routine is all about the morning and setting yourself up for the day.
 The very first habit is small and simple: drink a glass of water upon waking up.

 Over time, it adds more habits, chaining them together to create a complete routine.

 You can also customise the routines and add habits of your own choice into them.

 An alarm triggers each routine at a time you specify.
 You can set your morning routine to start at 6am, your afternoon routine to start at 1.30 and your evening routine to start at 7pm.